SPEECH THERAPY AND PARKINSON’S

 Where: The Springs (Montana Room), 1001 River Lakes Pkwy, Whitefish, MT 59937

-LSVT Loud has a therapy clinic at Logan Health Center and can be contacted through their Outpatient Physical Therapy program at 406-751-4520.
+There are also locally trained LSVT LOUD therapists at the Logan Health Center and can be contacted through their Outpatient Physical Therapy program at 406-751-4520.